Aspiring, nurturing, flourishing; together shining a light.

 Love for the local and global environments

 Children should be aware of our changing environment and the impact of their individual actions on the wider world.
 We encourage a love for the outdoors, taking the classroom outside into the beautiful surroundings of the school, to enhance learning and to help children understand and value the natural world.

 Physical and mental health is essential, as children will face challenges and changes.
 Through physical activity, competition and an understanding of health and well-being, children will develop physical and mental resilience that will support them at school and throughout their life.

 Our curriculum is carefully sequenced into Learning Journeys for each topic, so that every child at St Mary’s builds knowledge, lesson on lesson, term on term until they leave us at the end of Year 6.

 Please find below the termly overview for each subject.

-If you have any questions about the curriculum we follow at St. Mary's, please contact the school who will direct you to the relevant subject leader who will be able to answer your query.
+If you have any questions about the curriculum we follow at St. Mary's, please look at the school prospectus or class pages first or contact the school who will direct you to the relevant subject leader who will be able to answer your query.